Taylor Walls Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Walls is batting .218 with 10 doubles, two triples, seven home runs and 30 walks.
+- Walls has 10 doubles, two triples, seven home runs and 30 walks while hitting .215.

-- Walls will look to extend his four-game hitting streak.
-He's batting .286 in his last outings.
+- Walls has reached base via a hit in 34 games this year (of 64 played), and had multiple hits in seven of those games.

-- Walls has picked up a hit in 54.0% of his 63 games this season, with more than one hit in 11.1% of those games.
+- In 9.4% of his games this season, he has hit a long ball, and 2.9% of his trips to the plate.

-- He has hit a long ball in six games this year (9.5%), leaving the park in 2.9% of his trips to the plate.
+- Walls has driven in a run in 18 games this year (28.1%), including four games with more than one RBI (6.3%).
+He has also driven in three or more of his team's runs in two contests.

-- In 28.6% of his games this season, Walls has notched at least one RBI.
-In four of those games (6.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 28 of 64 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.